spartrekus/dual-boot-NetBSD-Linux/README.md

 # grub-install --no-floppy /dev/rwd0d
 Hopefully, it should return : Installation finished.
 No error reported.
 If it does so, simply reboot the system and you should be greeted by a nice OS-selector.
 If not, recheck your device names, if that doesn't fix it, search the web for the error message.
 Even though there aren't that much resources about GRUB on NetBSD, you'll find a lot of information at GNU/Linux-related sites which apply to this scenario as well.

+# Done Reboot and Have Fun Running NetBSD !